 - Ulysses—this is a Mac only writing program.
-The one downside is that it requires a yearly subscription of $39.99.
+The one downside is that it requires a yearly subscription.
 But it syncs across all your Apple products as long as they are all using the same Apple ID.
-It’s easy to use and you can nest groups inside of other groups as well as create tags to make it easy to search for items.
+It’s easy to use, and you can nest groups inside of other groups as well as create tags to make it easy to search for items.
 I’ve found this especially useful for writing a series.
 It’s kind of like Scrivener and Evernote combined into one program.

 - Evernote—is a note app that allows you to organize notes and information into easily searchable files.
 You can add tags to make it easy to find specific items.
 It’s available in both free and paid options.